abrarbinhabib003/Gadget-Heaven/README.md

-GadgetHaven will be an e-commerce platform focused on selling gadgets.
+GadgetHaven is an e-commerce platform focused on selling gadgets.
 Key functionalities include product categories, individual product pages, shopping cart, wishlist, and product filtering.
 We’ll also implement structured navigation and responsive design to ensure a seamless experience on all devices.

 ### **Core Functionalities**